 - Taste Washington one-day ticket: $95 GA, $230 early admission PLUS additional dinners and seminars.

 - Taste Washington volunteer opportunities are available.

 Why it’s worth a splurge: it’s the most food and wine you’ll get in one day in one place.
 The wineries and chefs seem to pull out all the stops, so if you drink wine and like food, it’s a day like no other.
 Where to go instead: Go wine tasting at wineries and shops around the region or hit up a food festival.
-You could try each a couple of times for the same price as a TW tickets.
+You could try several for the same price as a TW tickets.

 Seattle International Film Festival